 Going back to work or starting a new job will normally end your maternity pay.
 But there are some ways to earn a bit extra if you’re worried about making ends meet.

-Contact your nearest Citizens Advice if you want to do some extra work but you’re not sure how it will affect your maternity pay.
+Talk to an adviser if you want to do some extra work but you’re not sure how it will affect your maternity pay.

 If you want to work for your existing employer

 You can be paid for up to 10 ‘keeping in touch days’ while taking time off to have a baby.
 Some employers call these ‘KIT days’.
 These are days when you work for your employer while you’re getting maternity pay or Maternity Allowance.
 How much you’re paid for these days depends on your contract.

 Unfortunately if you work more than 10 keeping in touch days your maternity pay will be cut.
 You’ll lose the whole week’s maternity pay for any week when you work an extra keeping in touch day.

 You can arrange keeping in touch days for any time outside the first 2 weeks after your baby is born (4 weeks if you work in a factory).
 You’ll need to agree the days with your employer - they can’t make you do them, but you can’t demand them either.